glondu/belenios/doc/cookies.md

 Each Eliom reference belongs to one scope, and they are all created in modules `Web_state` and `Web_auth*`.

-The default scope is used only for security-insensitive data related to anonymous visitors (e.g. voters): the cookie consent and the language.
+The default scope is actually not used.
 It is never explicitly discarded (but is subject to timeout).

 The `belenios-auth*` scopes are used only for the authentication process itself, and are discarded at the end of a successful